This website is a live visualisation of the transactions and blocks received by a node on the bitcoin network.

 My name is Greg Walker, an this is my first attempt at real-time visualisation.
 I'm also currently working on learnmeabitcoin.com, which is a website with simple documentation for bitcoin, including a rudimentary blockchain explorer.
-I occasionally like to play poker with bitcoin in my spare time.
+I occasionally like to play chess in my spare time.

 Two things I like:

 It's cool to watch bitcoin transactions as they're happening.
 You can see the current transaction rate, as well as how much money is being moved per second.

 Personally, I use it to watch and wait for the next block to get mined.